BrlAPI

 Brltty for Windows and DOS

-You can get Windows and DOS version of brltty here.
+You can get some old Windows and DOS version of brltty here.

 Any question/comment/anything?
 Just Mail